GiovanniCasella99/SE_project_Gruppo11/README.md

 ## Overview

-Rule-based automation engine built with **Spring Boot 4** and **Java 17**.
+Rule-based automation engine built with **Spring Boot** and **Java 17**.
-The backend exposes a REST API (consumed by a React frontend) and runs a background scheduler that periodically evaluates rules and executes their actions when the configured conditions are met.
+The backend exposes a REST API consumed by the [React frontend (FE_SE_Project_Gruppo11)](https://github.com/GiovanniCasella99/FE_SE_Project_Gruppo11) and runs a background scheduler that periodically evaluates rules and executes their actions when the configured conditions are met.

 ---